matomo-org/looker-studio-connector/DEPLOY.md

   passed since we started trying.
 This variable controls how long to wait before the connector just gives up and stops retrying.

-* `API_REQUEST_EXTRA_HEADERS`: extra HTTP headers to send in requests to Matomo. for use during development if using, for example, a localhost tunneling service like ngrok.
+* `API_REQUEST_EXTRA_HEADERS`: extra HTTP headers to send in requests to Matomo.
+For use during development if using, for example, a localhost tunneling service like ngrok.
 Should be set to a JSON stringified object such as `{"ngrok-skip-browser-warning":"1"}`.